-The following outcomes / feedback from the August budget meeting were included in the creation of the 2019 budget proposal:
+The following budget philosophies are included in this 2019 budget proposal:

 - Use a sales tax revenue projection of 2% over 2018 forecast. - Increase the General Fund reserve minimum from 25% to 30% of revenues. - No increase to operating budgets in departments other than specific increases requested by departments to meet the stated goals of the upcoming budget year.
 Any special requests are outlined below. - A 4% performance-based merit and approximately \$185,000 (less than 1% of annual wages) for wage adjustments identified by the compensation study. - Council discussed a number of capital projects within the Five Year Capital Improvement Plan, including some newly-identified projects currently unfunded.